luisrslz/TGEngine/readme.md

 This engine simulates complete rounds of *"The Game"* to analyze:

-- win probability
+- Win probability
-- average leftover cards
+- Average leftover cards
+- How many rounds each game takes on average
+- How often the special rule occurs
+- Statistical behavior over millions of iterations
-- the impact of different player counts
+- The impact of different player counts
-- how well a deterministic strategy performs
-- statistical behavior over thousands of iterations

-It is designed for speed and clarity, using **multithreading** to distribute simulations across all CPU cores.
+It uses **multithreading** to make the simulations as fast as possible.

 ---

 ## How It Works

-1. The user selects the number of players (1–5).
+1. Select the number of players (1–5).
-2. The user enters the number of simulations (“repetitions”).
+2. Enter the number of simulations (“repetitions”).
+More simulations = Higher accuracy of the results.
 3. The engine simulates an entire play round as many times as entered.
 4. Results are aggregated and displayed.

 ---

 ## Features

-- Supports Windows, Linux and macOS
-- Written in C++
-- Multithreaded
-- Implements:
 - Player selection from 1-5
-  - ±10 special rule
-  - Prediction of ±10 special rule
+- ±10 special rule _("backwards trick")_ is respected, predicted and prioritized
-  - Deterministic “best move” strategy
-  - Configurable game/engine rules (include/config.hpp)
-- Clean separation of game logic, player logic, and engine logic
+- Decides if a player should make more moves than he has to
+- Millions of simulations in a short amount of time
 - Command‑line interface

 ---